 MGR E9042

-This girl has the thickest winter coat I have ever experienced.
-Its so soft you want to runs your fingers through her hair.
+This girl has the thickest cashmere winter coat I have ever experienced.
+Its so soft you want to run your fingers through her hair.
+Everyone mistakes her for a sheep with that winter coat.
 Thankfully she loves a brush out too!
 She also has Grand Champion Lines.

 Green Pastures Gemma